Mt. Bierstadt Trail on Guanella Pass

 Make it an Easy Family Hike

 Hiking Colorado’s Bierstadt trail doesn’t mean that you have to summit.
 In fact, the first mile of trail is really tame.
 It takes you over a creek, through willows, and by two small high mountain lakes.
 If you want to gain additional views, you can add another half mile of moderate hiking that will take you above the valley floor.

-We took our 4 1/2 year old, 2 year old and our dog up with us last Fall and they loved it.
+We took our 4 1/2 year old, 2 year old with us in the Fall and they loved it.
 Dog’s on the Mount Bierstadt trail must be kept on a leash and need to be kept 100′ from water sources (in short, they aren’t allowed to play in the lakes and streams).
+In fact, because we’d recommend that you leave Fido at home because of the fragile alpine tundra ecosystem.
 In August of 2012, Missy, a German Shepherd, was rescued after being stranded on the peak for eight days.
 You can read more about her ordeal and the rescue in this Denver Post article.